 To advance the development of MMLS, it is essential to thoroughly consider these unique safety challenges and develop appropriate strategies.
-This survey serves to review recent advances in safe MMLS from four primary pillars: \textbf{robustness, privacy, monitoring,} and \textbf{controllability}.
+This survey serves to review recent advances in safe MMLS from four primary pillars: \textbf{robustness, alignment, monitoring,} and \textbf{controllability}.
 For \textit{robustness}, we explore two main aspects: the resilience of MMLS against distribution shifts, and their robustness in the face of adversarial perturbations and attacks.
-Regarding \textit{privacy}, we first highlight some unique privacy challenges inherent in MMLS, followed by a discussion on various paradigms for preserving privacy in these contexts.
+Regarding \textit{alignment}, we first examine the issue of the misalignment phenomenon in MMLS, noting their susceptibility to being jailbroken and producing harmful content.
+We then proceed to introduce the current techniques developed for aligning MMLS.
 For \textit{monitoring}, our focus is twofold.
 First, we examine anomaly detection, which is crucial for promptly identifying potential hazards.
-Second, we investigate the reliability of model outputs to enhance the trustworthiness of MMLS. \textit{Controllability} is divided into two subcategories.
+Second, we investigate the reliability of model outputs to enhance the trustworthiness of MMLS. \textit{Controllability} is divided into three subcategories.
 The first, interpretability, aims to study and increase the transparency and understandability of MMLS.
-The second, fairness, addresses inherent bias in these systems to ensure more equitable and fair responses.
-We also summarize pertinent benchmarks related to these pillars and conclude the paper with open challenges.
+The second, privacy, discusses unique privacy challenges within MMLS, and various paradigms for preserving privacy in these contexts.
+Lastly, fairness addresses inherent bias in these systems to ensure more equitable and fair responses.
+We also discuss the limitations and summarize pertinent benchmarks related to these pillars and conclude the paper with open challenges.

-In summary, our main contributions are \textbf{Taxonomy}: We present the first taxonomy for MMLS safety; \textbf{Review}: Following this new taxonomy, we conduct a comprehensive review of existing works, highlighting their limitations; and \textbf{Open Challenges}: We identify some unique challenges related to the safety of MMLS and suggest potential prospects.
+In summary, our main contributions are \textbf{Taxonomy}: We present the first taxonomy (Figure \ref{fig:tax}) for MMLS safety; \textbf{Review}: Following this new taxonomy, we conduct a comprehensive review of existing works, highlighting their limitations; and \textbf{Open Challenges}: We identify some unique challenges related to the safety of MMLS and suggest potential prospects.